1. Accessibility Directorate

 • representatives from private and public early childhood, primary, secondary, and post-secondary education

-• representatives from the Department of Education and Early Childhood Development, and Department of Labour and Advanced Education members of the Accessibility Advisory Board
+• representatives from the Department of Education and Early Childhood Development, Department of Advanced Education and Department of Labour, Skills and Immigration

 Committee members